jmalarcon/jquery.pan/README.md

 - **`showRotationControls`**: parameter to indicate if the rotation of images should be allowed or not.
 - **`minLoadingTime`**: indicates the minimum amount of time in milliseconds that the loading animation should be shown (by default it shows the images immediately as soon as they are loaded)
+- **`wheelZoomSpeed`**: the speed of the zoom when using the mouse wheel.
+It can be a number greater than 0.
+The default value is 100.
+It is the number of milliseconds between wheel events to speed up (lower values) or down (higher values) the zoom speed.
+It is useful to avoid zooming too fast or too slow with the mouse wheel in desktop or the touch event in mobile devices.
+If you set it to 0, the zoom speed will be too fast and it will be difficult to control the zoom level.
+If you set much higher than 200 or 300, it will be too slow to zoom in or out.
+It is recommended to set it between 50 and 200.

 By default it shows the rotation controls: